 What Is CMT in Garment Manufacturing?

-CMT stands for Cut, Make, and Trim.
-It refers to the labor and production cost of turning raw fabric into a finished garment — cutting the fabric pieces, sewing them together, and attaching all trims (labels, tags, elastic, zippers, and other accessories).
+In practice, CMT refers to the labor and production cost of turning raw fabric into a finished garment — cutting the fabric pieces, sewing them together, and attaching all trims such as labels, tags, elastic, zippers, and other accessories.

 What's Included in CMT